akanora/Youtube-Together/README.md

 # Youtube-Together

-Watch videos on youtube with your friends on Discord.
+Watch youtube videos with your friends on Discord.

 # INVITE